eyp/tinker-carto/README.md

 This simple project is an application that gives a solution for the problem proposed by CARTO in [Frontend CARTO test](https://gist.github.com/xavijam/8bf55f5e4da51bc79d94d676a471f77b).

+### Setup
+After cloning the project it's needed to copy or rename config-sample.js to config.js and provide a Mapbox access token and a Mapbox project id.

 ### Some decisions
 Everything is written using plain Javascript but the part that renders the map, where I'm using [Leaflet 1.0.3](http://leafletjs.com/2017/01/23/leaflet-1.0.3.html).
 For the frontend,